 Anaphylaxis can be life-threatening.
-CINQAIR should be administered in a healthcare setting by a healthcare professional prepared to manage anaphylaxis.
+CINQAIR should be administered by a healthcare professional prepared to manage anaphylaxis.
 Patients should be observed for an appropriate period of time after CINQAIR administration.
 If severe systemic reactions, including anaphylaxis, occur, stop administration of CINQAIR immediately and provide appropriate medical treatment.
-Prior to discharge, inform patients of the signs and symptoms of anaphylaxis and instruct them to seek immediate medical care if symptoms occur.
+Prior to CINQAIR administration, inform patients of the signs and symptoms of anaphylaxis and instruct them to seek immediate medical care if symptoms occur.
 Discontinue CINQAIR use permanently if the patient experiences signs or symptoms of anaphylaxis [see CONTRAINDICATIONS].

 Acute Asthma Symptoms Or Deteriorating Disease